awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 ## Syntax<a name="r_CREATE_EXTERNAL_SCHEMA-synopsis"></a>

 The following syntax describes the CREATE EXTERNAL SCHEMA command used to reference data using an external data catalog\.
-For more information, see [Querying External Data Using Amazon Redshift Spectrum](c-using-spectrum.md)\.
+For more information, see [Querying external data using Amazon Redshift Spectrum](c-using-spectrum.md)\.

 ```
 CREATE EXTERNAL SCHEMA [IF NOT EXISTS] local_schema_name